This page shows statistics on the Coronavirus outbreak in Scotland.

 Covid-19 tests in Scotland

 This chart shows a cumulative total number for both positive and negative Covid-19 tests undertaken in Scotland.
+The thinner white line shows the number of postive tests received in the previous 7 days.

 The chart below shows the cumulative number of confirmed Covid-19 cases broken down by Scottish Health Board area.